chyanju/circom-analyzer/README.md

 ## Usage

 The library of Circom Analyzer provides a translator from Circom to C and basic utilities for returning public/private/intermediate input/output signal/var for a Circom program.
 There are three ways to use and integrate the tool into your workflow, namely: commandline executable, calling from source and calling as library.
-Currently, the tool only supports the first method, you can implement the other two methods yourself following [https://github.com/Veridise/vanguard-aleo/blob/main/README.md](https://github.com/Veridise/vanguard-aleo/blob/main/README.md).

 ### Commandline Executable